davedub/handlepack/readme.md

 ## Compile the project without running localhost

 Webpack dev server (as opposed to the Webpack module itself) serves files out of memory rather than writing them to disk.
-To see the files that are written by Webpack, change the script for "dev" in package.json to `webpack -d` from `webpack-dev-server`.
+To see the files as saved to disk by Webpack, change the script for "dev" in package.json to `webpack -d` from `webpack-dev-server`.
 Then try running `npm run dev` again.
+As now configured, the "prod" script does the same thing.